ACSA.

-Designing a mobile-friendly experience for newcomers to discover program information seamlessly.
+Helping newcomers discover social program information seamlessly.

 PROJECT oVERVIEW